Diplomatic Courier

 Diplomatic Courier is a 1952 American spy film noir directed by Henry Hathaway and starring Tyrone Power, Patricia Neal and Stephen McNally.
-The nightclub scene in the film features actor Arthur Blake, famous for his female impersonations, impersonating Carmen Miranda, Franklin D. Roosevelt, and Bette Davis.
-The plot was loosely adapted from the 1945 novel Sinister Errand by British writer Peter Cheyney.

 Plot

-In post-World War II Europe, Mike Kells returns to Paris from a courier mission, only to be immediately reassigned by the State Department to fly to Salzburg and meet his Navy friend Sam Carew, who will pass a top-secret document to him on a particular train station platform.
-On the Salzburg-bound flight, a tired Mike falls asleep on the shoulder of Joan Ross, who takes a liking to him and expresses a desire to see him again.
+In post-World War II Europe, Mike Kells returns to Paris from a courier mission but is reassigned by the State Department to fly to Salzburg and meet his Navy friend Sam Carew, who will pass him a top-secret document on a train-station platform.
+On the flight, Mike meets Joan Ross.

-At the Salzburg railway station, Sam ignores Mike because Sam is apparently being tailed by two men.
-Mike boards the same train and, in the dining car, sits near a woman whom Sam seems to know.
-The train makes an unscheduled stop in Werfen, Austria.
-As the train leaves and enters a tunnel, the train car lights malfunction.
-Mike is shocked to see the two men throw Carew's body off the train.
-Mike whistlestops the train, and gets off to remain with Carew's body.
+At the railway station, Sam, tailed by two men, is forced to ignore Mike, who boards the same train.
+He sits near a woman whom Sam seems to know.
+As the train enters a tunnel, Mike is shocked to see the two men throw Carew's body from the train.
+Mike stops the train and disembarks to remain with Carew's body.

 Col. Cagle and Sgt.
-Guelvada of the U.S. Army tersely interrogate Mike as to what went wrong.
-They believe that the woman is involved and order Mike to travel to Trieste to find her.
-Guelvada goes along.

-She is identified as Janine Betki, a singer and a possible Soviet agent.
-Mike goes to a club where she once performed and catches the end of a performance by "Maximilian", a comic impersonator.
-He runs into Joan there too.
-After a strange man slips Mike some information, the man tries to flee for safety but is murdered in a hit-and-run incident by a car driver who had almost killed Mike a moment before.
-At the scene, Mike picks up the watch with the dedication to Sam that the man had been trying to sell him.
+Guelvada of the U.S. Army interrogate Mike.
+They believe that the woman is involved and order Mike to travel to Trieste to find her, accompanied by Guelvada.
+The woman is identified as Janine Betki, a singer and a possible Soviet agent.
+Mike visits a club where she had once performed and catches the end of a performance by comic impersonator Maximilian and sees Joan there too.
+A strange man slips Mike some information and flees but is killed in a hit-and-run incident by a driver who had almost killed Mike.
+At the scene, Mike collects the watch bearing a dedication to Sam that the man had been trying to sell him.